 Traditionally, Valentine’s Day is one of the busiest days of the year for dining out.
 Many restaurants are already booked.
 However, if you are still thinking of going out today, check out all the prix-fix menus and specials now springing up.
 Check for deals on sites like on Topix, Yelp, Chowhound, Citysearch and other sites that list them.

 Enjoy a delicious meal at home

 Check for some great recipes on the web or from your favorite cookbook and just enjoy a feast at home.
-One of my favorite recipe sites is the Hungry Bear Blog.
-She has some wonderful recipes there, plus step by step directions and photographs to help your prepare them.
-I get hungry just looking at this blog!
+One of my favorite recipe sites is All Recipes.
+There are some wonderful recipes there, plus step by step directions and photographs to help your prepare them.
+I get hungry just looking at this website and their Valentine’s Day desserts!
 Other home cooking recipe favorites: Epicurious and of course The Food Network.
-Check the Red Plum coupon insert in your Sunday paper for savings on wine, foods and chocolates!

 If you forgot to shop, give a gift certificate

 For a wide selection of Valentine’s Gifts on everything from jewelry, lingerie and electronics, check out Amazon.com.
 If you forgot to plan in advance, you can score some nice deals by pointing and clicking from your home PC and then printing our a gift certificate for your Valentine.
 Of course, if you have the time, its not too late to run out to your local Kohl’s, Loehmann’s or Macy’s for Valentines deals in store.

 Check out The History Channel’s website on Valentine’s Day quotes, sayings, love letters and free cards.
 This quote and letters may inspire you to write your own love letter.